Halton Stadium: Halton Stadium

-On Sunday 18 June 2017 a sellout 14,000 crowd were entertained by rock and roll superstar Elton John at the Stadium with his "Wonderful crazy night tour".
+On Sunday 18 June 2017 a sellout 14,000 crowd were entertained by Elton John at the Stadium with his Wonderful Crazy Night Tour.

-In October 2018 the 3g pitch was relaid after seven years of matches, community use and events.
-The new 3g pitch was installed with green rubber crumb and the perimeter touchlines permanently incorporated into the surface to improve the appearance of the pitch for spectators and the TV audience.
+In October 2018 the 3G pitch was relaid after seven years of matches, community use and events.
+The new 3G pitch was installed with green rubber crumb and the perimeter touchlines permanently incorporated into the surface to improve the appearance of the pitch for spectators and the TV audience.

 In November 2019 DCBL secured the naming rights to the DCBL Stadium Halton.

-On Saturday 2 July 2022 7,000 crowd were entertained by rock and roll superstar Bryan Adams and Widnes born Spice girl Mel C at the Stadium with his "So happy it hurts" tour.
+On Saturday 2 July 2022 a 7,000 crowd were entertained by Bryan Adams and Widnes-born Spice Girl Mel C at the Stadium with his "So happy it hurts" tour.